-The interdisciplinary program combines offerings from several disciplines including civil engineering, management science, business and economics.
+The interdisciplinary M.S. program in construction project management combines offerings from several disciplines including civil engineering, management science, business and economics.
 Requirements for the degree are similar to the master of science in engineering and construction management program.

 Master of Engineering